-Requests for exemptions from the freshman residency requirement must be submitted to the office of University Student Housing no later than May 1 for fall or summer enrollment and November 1 for spring enrollment.
+Requests for exemptions from the on-campus housing requirement must be submitted to the office of University Student Housing no later than May 1 for fall or summer enrollment and November 1 for spring enrollment.
 Because of unforeseen changes in a student's circumstances such as illness or other personal reasons, some petitions are considered after the above dates.
 Unless it is clearly established that illness or personal reasons were not known prior to the above dates and necessitate a student's living off campus, students should not expect to be relieved of their residence hall contract.
 Students are encouraged to discuss such developments with the office of University Student Housing in Doak Hall.
 Subject to verification and authorization by University Student Housing, students who meet one or more of the following criteria may be given permission to live off campus:

-- 1. A student is residing and continues to reside in the established primary residence of her/his parents (or legal guardian) if it is within a 60-mile radius of Texas Tech University.
+- A student is residing and continues to reside in the established primary residence of her/his parents (or legal guardian) if it is within a 60-mile radius of Texas Tech University.
 The parents must have established their primary Lubbock-area residency at least six months prior to the request for an exemption.
 In order for the exemption request to be considered, legal guardianship must have been established by a court of law at least one year prior to the request. - 2.
 A student presents sufficient evidence of an extreme financial hardship condition based on guidelines similar to those required for financial aid. - 3.
 A student is married or has dependent children living with the student. - 4.
-A student is 21 years of age or over on or before the first day of classes of the initial semester of enrollment. - A student has successfully completed 30 or more semester hours of academic credit prior to the student's enrollment or reenrollment.
-Credit earned by exam (Advanced Placement, CLEP, ACT, and SAT) and hours received from concurrent high school credit are not considered. - A student is awarded a university scholarship/sponsorship that is managed by a university department or college and includes the equivalence of the current academic school year's room, board, tuition, fees, and textbooks (as estimated by the Student Financial
+A student is 21 years of age or over on or before the first day of classes of the initial semester of enrollment. - 5.
+A student has successfully completed 30 or more semester hours of academic credit prior to the student's enrollment or re-enrollment.
+Credit earned by exam (Advanced Placement, CLEP, ACT, and SAT) and hours received from concurrent high school credit are not considered. - 6.
+A student is awarded a university scholarship/sponsorship that is managed by a university department or college and includes the equivalence of the current academic school year's room, dining plan, tuition, fees, and textbooks (as estimated by the Student Financial Aid Office).

-Aid Office).
 Upon prior approval from the managing department or college, the student may request to be exempted from living on campus.
-The managing department or college must provide verification in writing to University Student Housing prior to the student's enrollment and/or re-enrollment to the university.

-- 7. A student is enrolled in the Graduate School or Law School. - 8.
-A student has served in active military service, as verified by a discharge certificate (DD214). - 9.
-A student presents sufficient evidence of an extreme medical condition, as documented by his/her treating physician for which on-campus accommodations cannot be made until a student presents sufficient and satisfactory evidence of extreme or unusual hardship that will be intensified by living in the residence halls.
+The managing department or college must provide verification in writing to University Student Housing prior to the student's enrollment and/or re-enrollment to the university. - 7.
+A student is enrolled in the Graduate School or Law School. - A student has served in active military service, as verified by a discharge certificate (DD214). - 9.
+A student presents sufficient evidence of an extreme medical condition, as documented by his/her treating physician for which oncampus accommodations cannot be made.

-In conjunction with the university's support of academic integrity, evidence of deliberate falsification of information, data, or any materials submitted, or providing false or erroneous information in connection with an application for exemption from the freshman residency requirement will be grounds for disciplinary action.
-Such action may include, but is not limited to, revocation of a previously approved exemption, restitution of up to a semester's room and board fees, or probation, as determined by Student Judicial Programs and in accordance with the Code of Student Conduct at Texas Tech University.
+In conjunction with the university's support of academic integrity, evidence of deliberate falsification of information, data, or any materials submitted, or providing false or erroneous information in connection with an application for exemption from the on-campus housing residency requirement will be grounds for disciplinary action.
+Such action may include, but is not limited to, revocation of a previously approved exemption, restitution of up to a semester's room and dining plan fees, or probation, as determined by Student Judicial Programs and in accordance with the Code of Student Conduct at Texas Tech University.